quantumgardener/qg.blog/content/notes/Designing The Quantum Garden.md

 Last night I was thinking about all the books, movies, video games I've been tracking.
 I had begun to [[Replacing Goodreads With Obsidian]] and am now not so sure.
 It is taking a lot of time to transfer the backlog which is time better spent on developing my knowledge (in gardening terms I'm constantly weeding rather than growing).

 I asked myself why am I even recording all this.
 It's because I don't feel known.
-Someone who discovers my journals after I die could look at the list of my media consumption and somehow understand me. [[How ratings are applied]] would give them perfect insight into who I was.
+Someone who discovers my journals after I die could look at the list of my media consumption and somehow understand me. [[How I Apply Ratings]] would give them perfect insight into who I was.
 But, of course, it wouldn't.
 I'm wondering if I'd be better dumping all that overhead and simply listing my favourites and **WHY**[^2].

 ## The Design as it Stands
 ### Nothing is Sacred